adar2378/QuizApp/README.md

 ```
 java StartFrame
 ```
-Something like this will appear in your Screen.
+Something like this will appear in your Screen.<br>

 ![image](https://image.ibb.co/f9MfN9/pic1.png)

 ## Built With